dsg-innosource/foreflow-docs/system-events.md

 ## Introduction

-To better understand how users interact with the system, certain actions will trigger a log to be created.
+To better understand how users interact with the system, certain actions will trigger a _System Event_.
+These events are recorded in a table for reporting, analytical, or other purposes.

 <a name="events-captured"></a>

 ## Events Captured

+The following actions trigger a _System Event_:
-The data the system logs includes:
+-   Logging into the system
+-   Resetting a password
+-   Accessing a Table
+-   Accessing a Dataset
+-   Accessing a Dashboard

+Each action may record different information.
+The following information is always collected:
--   The user or api key used to access the system
+-   The _User_ or _Api Key_ used to access or perform the action
--   The ip address of the user
+-   The IP Address the actions came from
--   Details about the specific event
+-   References to the accessed entity

-The events that are logged are:

--   Login
+-   Web browser information
--   Password Resets
--   Table Access
--   Dataset Access
--   Dashboard Access

 <a name="accessing-event-data"></a>

-## Accessing Event Data
+## Accessing Entries

-The system event log can be displayed by querying against the _system_events_ table either in a dataset or a JasperReport.
+The system event log can be displayed by querying against the `system_events` table either in a _Dataset_ or a _JasperReport_.